 The Bolognese dog breed is Italy’s contribution to the Bichon variety of dogs.
 These small, white furry dogs closely resemble the Maltese, Havanese, Coton de Tuléar and other Bichon dog breeds.
 However, this fascinating bundle of charm has a unique personality and a distinct set of characteristic traits.
 Learn all you need to know about the Bolognese dog in this brief guide:

-Characteristics and facts about Bolognese dogs
+Characteristics and facts

 - In many countries, the Bolognese is considered to be a rare breed although, in reality, it is a noble, ancient and pure breed.

 - Bolognese dogs hail from Bologna province of Italy and their ancestors included Italian toy dogs that were popular among the European royalty and aristocracy.
 In fact; during the Renaissance period, these dogs were a popular gift among the nobles.
 The small dogs came to be known as the Bichon Bolognese from the French word bichonner meaning ‘to pamper’.
 Empress Elizabeth of Manchukuo, the wife of the ‘Boy Emperor’ also had a pet Italian toy dog closely resembling the Bolognese.

 - Empress Maria Therese of Austria loved her Bolognese dog so much that she even had it stuffed by a taxidermist.
 You can see this dog on display at the Museum of Natural History in Vienna.

 - Russian Bolonka breed is closely related to the Bichon Bolognese.